marcortiz11/stable-diffusion-interactive/README.md

-# Image style change with Stable diffusion
+# Image style transfer with Stable diffusion

-This repository contains code to run a stable diffusion model that generates new images, given an existing image and a promp text.
+This repository contains code to run a stable diffusion model to generates new images from a reference image and a prompt.
-The software can be interacted via GUI or terminal, as shown in the picture below:
+The software can be interacted via terminal or GUI, as shown in the picture below:

 ![Alt text](./images_readme/step3.png)